Introductory Seminars for First-Year Students

 The Feminist Critique: The History and Politics of Gender Equality

 Have women and men achieved equality in American society or in other parts of the world?
 What does gender equality mean, and what are the obstacles to achieving it?
 Why do subjects such as abortion, rape, and even women's education remain controversial?
 How does gender inequality relate to race, ethnicity, and sexuality?
 Do feminists want women to be the same as men, or different, or both?
 Is feminism purely a Western cultural tradition?
 Have men been feminists?
 What is a feminist?

-Each week students write short (2-3 page) papers in response to the readings and raise questions for the class.
+To prepare for our discussions, each week students write short (2-3 page) papers or submit discussion questions in response to the readings.
 We will occasionally enact historical debates in character.
-For the final project, students will work together in small groups and will propose contemporary documents to add to the historical canon.
+Small groups will work together on our mid-term review and on final projects, which typically propose documents to add to the historical canon.
 At the end of the course you will have the ability to analyze both past and present conflicts over gender and to propose policy agendas for the future.